Molly Grace4-Minute Read

 “The furniture pieces are fun, low profile, light and airy,” says Henry.
 “Homeowners are allowing their homes to be more playful representations of themselves and really letting their personality shine.”

-The midcentury modern calling card can be found in its low-profile structure, with sleek, uncluttered lines in both geometric and organic forms.
-Traditional materials (such as wood) as well as nontraditional (such as metal, glass, vinyl and plywood) are used interchangeably in midcentury modern decor, juxtaposing (often contrasting) materials.
+The midcentury modern calling card can be found in its low-profile structure, with sleek, clean lines in both geometric and organic forms.
+Traditional materials (such as wood) as well as nontraditional materials (such as metal, glass, vinyl and plywood) are used interchangeably and oftentimes in deliberate juxtaposition in midcentury modern decor.

 “When it comes to midcentury modern furniture, form will always follow function,” asserts Justin Riordan, founder of Spade and Archer Design Agency.